websublime/sublime-cli/README.md

 The organization should be the github organization name, because artifacts will be release to github and you be able to install it via npm.
 The CLI will prompt you with questions to be answer.
 All are mandatory.

-After created your workspace will be ready to create packages inside of it.
+After created, your workspace will be ready to create packages inside of it.

 ## Create package/lib

 Creating a library or package.
 Monorepo has two folders where you can create your packages they are: libs and packages.
 Packages on libs are designed to be common features to other packages use.
 You will see that by default one lib is present.
-This lib is a vite plugin that provide namespace resoltuion automatic between your packages.
+This lib is a vite plugin that provide automatic namespace resolution between packages/libs.
 The CLI will prompt you with questions to be answer.
 All are mandatory

 ```bash
 > sublime create